 Most technical characteristics and hardware can be specified, from processor and graphics card to how much RAM space you want.

 In terms of design, the selection is also huge.
-A variety of colors, keyboard lights, other beautiful LED lights, customizable lights, and much more is available for gaming laptops.
+Various colors, keyboard lights, other beautiful LED lights, customizable lights, and more are available for gaming laptops.

 And last but not least comes the design.
 Gaming laptops are well-known for designs that immediately catch the eye and stand out.